fncbook/fnc/chapter5/finitediffs.md

 There are three appealing special cases of {eq}`fdformula` that get special attention.

-::::{proof:definition} Forward, backward, and centered FD formulas A **forward difference formula** is characterized by {eq}`fdformula` with $p=0$, a **backward difference formula** has $q=0$, and a **centered difference formula** has $p=q$.
+::::{prf:definition} Forward, backward, and centered FD formulas A **forward difference formula** is characterized by {eq}`fdformula` with $p=0$, a **backward difference formula** has $q=0$, and a **centered difference formula** has $p=q$.
 ::::